JuliaPackaging/BinaryBuilder.jl/docs/src/building.md

   framework](https://en.wikipedia.org/wiki/Bundle_(macOS)#macOS_framework_bundles);
 * [`FileProduct`](@ref): a file of any type, with no special treatment.

+The generated JLL package initializes the products in the order in which they are listed.
+In particular, libraries are `dlopen`ed in that order, which matters when a library depends on another product of the same package but does not have an rpath pointing to it: list the dependency first, so that the dependent library finds the already-loaded copy instead of having the system loader look it up elsewhere.

 The audit will perform a series of sanity checks on the products of the builder, with the exclusion `FileProduct`s, trying also to automatically fix some common issues.